zackgithuboriginal/trestore-milestone-project-4/README.md

 #### Product model

 The product model is used to store details about each product in the store.
-It contains the basic details of the product such as name description price sku and image, as well as a ForeignKey field related to the Category model containing the category of the product.
+It contains the basic details of the product such as name description price SKU and image, as well as a ForeignKey field related to the Category model containing the category of the product.

     class Product(models.Model):